BebeSparkelSparkel/hra/README.md

 @ /multiple/line/ \
     perm=rwxrwxrwx \
     atime=2024/11/4-10:47:44

+; Multiple encodings (applied in order left to right)
+@ /compressed.dat $zstd $base64
+H4sIAAAAAAAAA0vLz1FIy8xLAQBuYJ0LDQAAAA==
 ```

 ## Format

 ### Header

-The header is two lines and defines how to how to interpret the rest of the file.
+The header is four lines and defines how to how to interpret the rest of the file.

-#### First Line
+#### First and Second Line

-The first line must start with `hra`.
+The first line must start with the string `Human`.
 Then:
-1. one character to be used as the space (and what this documentation refers to as *space*) character for the rest of the file
+1. One character to be used as the space character for the rest of the file
+    - This documentation refers to this character as **space**
+    - Typically, it is the *space* `0x20` or *tab* `0x09` character.
+Tab may be a good choice if your paths contain many `0x20` *spaces*.
+1. The string `Readable`
+1. The character string after `Readable` and before `Archive` defines the newline string for the rest of the document
+1. The string `Archive`

+#### Third (Version) Line

-1. the format version (e.g. `0.1`) which contains
+The third line holds the hra file format version (e.g. `0.1`) which contains

+The line contains:
 1. the major version digits (version numbers us base 10 digits)
 1. a `.` separator
 1. the minor version digits

-1. the newline character or string for the rest of the file
+View the (Format Version)[#format-version) section for the version meaning.

-#### Second Line
+#### Fourth (Prefix Assignment) Line

-The second line must contain the prefix string assignments.
+The line must contain the string assignments:
 - `meta`: Required.
 The string that indicates the line specifies a new file or directory is being defined.
+Must be assigned a value.
 - `comment`: Optional.
 The string that indicates the line is a comment.
+Can be indicated without value if `redefine` is specified and assigned.
 - `redefine`: Optional.
 The string that indicates the line specifies a prefix redefinition.
+If indicated, must be assigned a value in this line but may be undefined in later redefinitions.
 - `escape`: Optional.
 The string that allows the prefixes to begin the line of a file data.
+Can be indicated without value if `redefine` is specified and assigned.
 - `assignment`: Optional.
 The string that separates the attribute's name and value.
+Can be indicated without value if `redefine` is specified and assigned.
 - `continuation`: Optional.
 The string that appears at the end of a line which indicates a line continuation.
+Can be indicated without value if `redefine` is specified and assigned.
 - `opener`: Optional.
 The string that is prefixed to a contiguous string that only ends with the closer string.
+Can be indicated without value if `redefine` is specified and assigned.
 - `closer`: Doubly Optional.
 If undefined, its value is the same as `opener`.
 It is also the only thing the escape prefix can escape in the contiguous string.
+Can be indicated without value if `redefine` is specified and assigned.
+- `encoding`: Optional.
+The string that indicates content encoding for a file.
+If undefined, content encoding cannot be specified.
+Can be indicated without value if `redefine` is specified and assigned.

+Parser Capability Requirements:
+- All prefixes that will be used anywhere in the file MUST be indicated in this line for parser capability checks
+- Any attempt to use or redefine a prefix that was not indicated in this line MUST result in a parse error

 To define the prefixes:
 1. The prefix name